 - Costs related to applicable yearly student conference;

-- Support needed for internship; and,
+- Support needed for an internship; and,

 - where applicable, costs for pre-university academic program to prepare the student for the LLM degree to be conducted prior to the Fall 2018 classes.